Nick Hagadone: Boston Red Sox

-Hagadone reported to the Lowell Spinners of the Class A Short-Season New York–Penn League after signing his first professional contract with the Boston Red Sox on July 1, 2007.
+Hagadone reported to the Lowell Spinners of the Low-A New York–Penn League after signing his first professional contract with the Boston Red Sox on July 1, 2007.
 He set a franchise record by twirling 23 consecutive scoreless innings to finish the season, breaking Matt Kinney's mark of 18 innings in 1996.
 He was roughed up in his pro debut, allowing five runs on six hits and a walk while fanning one over one and one third innings against the Aberdeen IronBirds on July 18.
 He said this about his pro debut:

-He held opposing hitters to a .103 average and just one extra-base hit, a double, during his scoreless streak for the rest of 2007.
-He struck out at least one batter in each of his 10 starts and averaged 12.2 punchouts per 9.0 innings.
-His 1.85 ERA led all Spinners hurlers with at least 20.0 innings pitched.
+Hagadone held opposing hitters to a .103 average and just one extra-base hit, a double, during his scoreless streak for the rest of 2007.
+He struck out at least one batter in each of his 10 starts and averaged 12.2 punchouts per 9 innings.
+His 1.85 ERA led all Spinners hurlers with at least 20 innings pitched.